 The Jokers In The Academe

 I have been a teacher since 1988.
 It has been a long journey full of ups and downs and filled with joys and sorrows.
-I don’t regret anything that I have experienced as a teacher and proudly I could l say that I triumphed over all the difficulties and pains because I wouldn’t last this long in the academe if not.
+I don’t regret anything that I have undergone as a teacher and proudly I could l say that I triumphed over all the difficulties and pains because I wouldn’t last this long in the academe if not.

 Go back to the previous paragraph and count the number of academic institutions where I worked.